 Can I attend or take the A1 German exam with self-preparation?

 YES.
-As long as you believe that you can do it, you’re prepared, then what’s stopping you?
+As long as you believe you can do it, you’re prepared, then what’s stopping you?

 Can I take A1 at Goethe even if I didn’t study the German language course there?

 Of course!
 Goethe doesn’t require you to attend their classes.
-Regardless of the school or center, you came from, as long as you pay for the exam, show up on the day, then, yes you can!
+Regardless of the school or centre, you came from, as long as you pay for the exam, and show up on the day, then, yes, you can!

 Can I study the German language course online?

 Absolutely!
-Especially now during this pandemic, everything’s already online.
-In fact, Goethe now serves German classes.
-Otherwise, there are varieties of online schools offering to guide and teach about the German language at your pace.
+Especially now, during this pandemic, everything’s already online.
+Goethe now serves German classes.
+Otherwise, various online schools offer to guide and teach about the German language at your pace.

 Where to mainly focus on the test?

 All four parts are crucial to passing at least 60.
-But focusing mainly on speaking is highly recommended as this is face to face.
-The moderators will be able to check your ability on expressing yourself.
+But focusing mainly on speaking is highly recommended as this is face-to-face.
+The moderators will be able to check your ability to express yourself.
 However, as I’ve written in one of my tips, don’t worry too much about grammar.
-Though it can’t be perfect, it’d be better if you speak clearly, slowly, and calmly.
+Though it can’t be perfect, it’d be better if you spoke, slowly, and calmly.

-Can I take the A1 German exam in Germany instead, and not in the Philippines?
+Can I take the A1 German exam in Germany instead not in the Philippines?

 The brutal truth is, if you’re applying for an AU Pair of a Spouse visa, then taking the A1 German exam and getting the certificate in the Philippines is only your option.

-Do I really need the A1 certificate for my visa to Germany?
+Do I need the A1 certificate for my visa to Germany?

 Well, it depends on the visa you’re applying for.
-In my case for example, when I applied for a Spouse visa, YES, I needed to get one.
-Consequently, if you’re an Au Pair, then I heard that it’s also part of the requirements.
-Other types of visas such as Tourist or visiting a family member doesn’t require it.
+In my case, for example, when I applied for a Spouse visa, YES, I neeyou’re get one.
+Consequently, if you’it’sn Au Pair, then I heard that it’s also part of the requirements.
+Other types of visas, such as Todoesn’tr visiting a It’sly member, don’t require it.

-It’s important to note that the German embassy is very strict upon the completion of requirements upon a visa application.
-That said, your application might be turned down should have a missing document such as an A1 certificate.
+It’s important to note that the German embassy is very strict upon completing requirements for a visa application.
+That said, your application might be turned down and should it have a missing document, such as an A1 certificate.

 I already have a B2 certificate but more than a year.
 Can I use this somehow for my visa application?

-📌IMPORTANT: the A1 certificate must be less than one(1) year old to be accepted by the German Embassy.
-This might have changed but to be a hundred percent certain, won’t hurt if you shoot them an email.
+IMPORTANT: the A1 certificate must be less than one(1) year old to be accepted by the German Embassy.
+This might have changed, but towon’t hundred percent certain, it won’t hurt if you shoot them an email.

 External vs. Internal students of Goethe.
-Does it matter?
+DoeIt’s matter?

 Actually not really.
-It’s just a basis of Goethe you have studied in their institution or not.
+It’s just a basis of whether Goethe you have studied in their institution odon’t.

-Will you get a higher chance of passing if you studied at Goethe?
+Will you get a higher chThat’sf passing if you study at Goethe?

 That’s ridiculous, no!
 Your chance of passing the A1 exam is in your hands.
-Regardless of school, institute, or center you’ve studied the German language from, fate is in your hands.
+Regyou’ves of the school, institute, or centre you’ve studied the German language from, fate is in your hands.

-The Makati Language Course Office is closed on the days the certification examinations are held.
+The Makati Language Course Office is closed when the certification examinations are held.

 Tel. + 63 2 88405723-4; 88170978